Paatal/project-repo-template/README.md

 Your problem statement should be in the form of: What can CTSAs/the community not do now, that would be addressed by this project's success?

+## Longer project description
+(we will migrate these from the Project Matrix for you)

+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Vestibulum pretium a felis non scelerisque.
+Etiam molestie nisi ut mi viverra dictum.
+Nunc et tempor quam.
+Maecenas a viverra sapien.
+Aliquam lacinia sagittis lorem ac sodales.
+Fusce justo mi, cursus sed metus sed, ornare vestibulum mauris.
+Donec in orci ornare, facilisis nisl ut, congue libero.

 ## Contact person

-We require a contact person for administrative purposes.
+We require a contact person for each project for administrative purposes.

-Point person | Site | Responsible PI
+Point person (github handle) | Site | Responsible PI
 ----------|--------------|---------------
 Julie McMurry (@jmcmurry) | OHSU | Melissa Haendel (@mellybelly)